 Can’t Take Screenshot Due to Security Policy—Try These Fixes

-Seeing the “Can’t Take Screenshot Due to Security Policy” message when you attempt to take a picture of your screen can be frustrating.
-You may have found some valuable information online and want to share it with someone as it’s presented to you.
+Seeing the “Can’t Take Screenshot Due to Security Policy” message when attempting to take a picture of your screen can be frustrating.
+You may have found some valuable information online and want to share it with someone as it’s presented on your screen.
 A screenshot may be the perfect way to do just that.

-Unfortunately, today’s focus on security and privacy makes screenshotting a little difficult, especially for pages with login options or account information.
+Unfortunately, today’s focus on security and privacy makes screenshotting difficult, especially for pages with login options or account information.
 This scenario can be frustrating on personal devices.
 Regarding business ones, the company can put security policies in place that prevent screenshots.
 So, how do you get around the “Can’t Take Screenshot Due to Security Policy” message?
 Follow along in this article to learn some of the best fixes for this problem, whether for business or personal needs.

 Common Reasons that Lead to Screenshot Restrictions

-In general, the reasons for blocking screenshots of certain screens/pages on your mobile devices include the following:
+In general, the reasons for blocking screenshots of specific screens/pages on your mobile devices include the following:

-- For browser-based issues, the screenshot capturing feature can be unavailable when browsing in Incognito Mode via Google Chrome and Firefox.
+- For browser-based issues: The screenshot-capturing feature may not be available when browsing Incognito Mode via Google Chrome and Firefox.

-- For app-based issues, some apps disable screenshot capturing on certain screens, such as login pages.
+- For app-based issues: Some apps disable screenshot capturing on specific screens, such as login or payment screens.

-Although using another device to take the picture is an option, it’s not ideal.
-Read on for tips on how to resolve each cause using the same device.
+Although using another device to take a picture is an option, it’s not ideal.
+Below are some of the most common methods to grab restricted screenshots.

 Fixing Blocked Screenshots in Chrome Incognito

-Because the purpose of Incognito browsing is to keep sessions private, by default, Chrome and Firefox disable the screenshot capturing feature to keep the sessions private.
+Because the purpose of Incognito browsing is to keep sessions private, by default, Chrome and Firefox disable the screenshot-capturing feature.

-To be able to take screenshots in Incognito mode using your Android device, you’ll need to navigate to the Chrome “flags menu.”
+To take screenshots in Incognito mode using your personal or business Android device, you’ll need to navigate to the Chrome “flags menu.”
 This is where Chrome’s experimental features reside.
-This option is only available on certain versions of Chrome.
+This option is only available on select versions of Chrome.